Think Bigger From Filmora User Guide

 Select Color

-Click on the eyedropper tool to pick a color in the image or video clip that you want to make transparent in the Preview window.
+Click on the eyedropper tool to pick a color in the image or video clip you want to make transparent in the Preview window.

 Adjust Settings